canmom/canmom.github.io/_posts/animation/2024-01-14-little-witch.md

 So, the idea took shape: the story would be told in a mechanical theatre using cutouts.
 To add a little interest to the cutouts, we used a 'line boil' effect, where three very similar drawings are alternated.
 Behind the characters is a screen showing slides of Japanese text, and 2D animations of magic effects.

-Originally this backdrop was going to be paper slides, but I hit on the idea of a projector in the back of the theatre that would shine on the back screen.
+Originally this backdrop was going to be paper slides, but we hit on the idea of a projector in the back of the theatre that would shine on the back screen.
 We did this in a really cool way---we are actually simulating the projector.

 The rest unfolded over the week...